 and figures and analytical thoughts are found.
 While it is certainly true that artists use the left hemisphere as much as anyone

-(calculating color formulas, f-stops and shutter speeds, kiln temperatures and times and the like), Artists Are Always Right will
+(calculating color formulas, f-stops and shutter speeds, kiln temperatures, using computers, and the like), Artists Are Always Right

 already in the form of books, classes and other venues.

 The second part of the premise regarding the naming of this journal is this.
 No matter what artists create, they are always right!